Soil Drying Agents

 How to Use a Soil Drying Agent

-In addition to heating and drying, the unique chemistry of lime-based products will also dramatically improve the properties of troublesome clay soils.
+In addition to heating and drying, the unique chemistry of lime-based products will also stabilize clay soils and dramatically improve their properties. .
 Improvements include reduced plasticity, increased short and long term strength, enhanced workability, decreased swell potential and added protection against loss of compaction from future wet-dry and freeze-thaw cycles.

 Optimum Moisture Content: Drying with Mintek’s Drying Reagents

 The determination of maximum dry density and optimum moisture content of soil is based on the compaction levels of the soil.
 A geotechnical testing laboratory can help determine the optimum moisture content using test methods including a Standard Proctor Compaction Test and/or a Modified Proctor Compaction Test.
 Lime-based reagents will decrease the moisture in the soil and increase the optimum moisture content for better strength and compaction.
 A proctor should be performed on treated soil in the field to verify on-site compaction.